francescmarti00/dmu-multimedia/md/PouchDB-lab2_TECH3015.md

 ```

 That `doc` object will have the results in if there wasn't an error.
 If you log the object the console and dig in, you'll see that the actual records are in a `rows` property, so it's `doc.rows` that we're interested in.

+Now we can do something with it.
+What we're going to do is build up a HTML string of table rows, and then insert that into the `<tbody>` element.
+We need to create the empty string before the loop starts, and then add to it with the appropriate HTML and data from the pizza object with each loop.

+Once we've finished looping, we can insert the string into the `<tbody>` element by setting its `innerHTML` property.

 So, summarising, in order to display the database in the console, we have to add the following JavaScript code to our program